dohughes-msft/sap/arm/container/sftp/README.md

 $6$l0JAkJW2$MDTj2Ad0xU8EzLeHamycYVRvroaEcYnd56kr2wULbeqic2lQXeQsBXLtKtKBDOHuFufcEZ/NVzENPV16GVNSf1
 ~~~~

-**Important:** Append suffix ":e" to the value when you add it to the parameter file.

 If you don't have an Ubuntu system to run these commands on, you can deploy a simple Ubuntu container with the mkpasswd utility installed.
 Use template [`mkpasswd.json`](mkpasswd.json) to do this.
 Connect to the container through Azure Portal.

 As a last option, an online password generator like https://www.mkpasswd.net/ could be used, although many customers may balk at trusting their passwords to an unknown third party.